 Block access points

 Check your walls, corners, gutters and pipes to see if there are cracks or holes from which pests can enter.
 Inspect windows, pet doors, chimneys and other possible openings and keep them closed during winter.
-Seal all small openings to your home inside and out.
-You can use epoxy to fill in small cracks or holes.
+Seal all small openings to your home.
+Use epoxy to fill in small cracks or holes.

 Keep your home clean inside and out

 Clutter makes your home attractive to pests.
-Mice start stockpiling food (food scraps, paper, and other garbage) in the fall.
-If you have a steady supply for them, mice will stick around.
-So don’t leave out piles of leaves and junk in the backyard or garage.
-Cut grass and weeds in your backyard (they can’t hide or nest in them).
+Mice start stockpiling food (food scraps, paper and other garbage) in the fall.
+If you have a steady supply of these, mice will stick around.
+Prevent them from nesting in your backyard by clearing out weeds, grass and leaves.
+Remove junk from your garage so rats will not hide there.
 Pick up trash strewn around in your area.
-Dispose of garbage regularly and make sure that your garbage bins have tight fitting lids.
+Dispose of garbage regularly and make sure that your garbage bins have tight-fitting lids.

-Inspect dark and secluded areas in your home like closets in the basement or under bathroom sinks.
+Inside your home, inspect dark and secluded areas like closets in the basement or bathroom cabinets.
 Keep them clean and dry.
-Don’t keep junk like old books, fabric, paper or broken toys.
+Clean your bathroom regularly.
+Don’t keep junk like old books, fabric or broken toys in your basement.
+Spiders and other insects can live inside unused objects like vases, shoes and others.
 Make sure to pack your clothes, shoes and other items in plastic.
 Clean them before storing them.
-Spiders and other insects can live inside shoes and other unused objects like vases, toys, and others.
-Keep your kitchen counters and floors free of crumbs.
-Store food in metal or glass containers in your pantry.
-Always vacuum your carpets and rugs.
-Clean your bathroom regularly.
+Your kitchen is another zone that can be targeted by pests, so keep your kitchen counters and floors free of crumbs.
+Store food in metal or glass containers in your cabinet or pantry.
+Always vacuum your carpets and rugs in all the other areas of your home.

 Use pest control

-If you see tell-tale signs of infestation like mouse droppings or gnawed food, then it’s confirmed that you have an unwanted house guest.
-You can use traps, like poisoned baits or snap or glue traps.
-Make sure to place them in areas that your kids or pets cannot reach.
-If you decide to use pesticide, make sure that you are using the right product for the type of pest you have.
+If you see tell-tale signs of infestation like mouse droppings, gnawed food or insect bites, then it’s confirmed that you have an unwanted house guest.
+You can use traps, like poisoned baits or snap or glue traps but make sure to place them in areas that your kids or pets cannot reach.
+If you decide to use pesticide, first check that you are using the right product for the type of pest that you are dealing with.
+You can ask for advice from your local hardware or supplies store.
 Follow all label directions.
-Ask for advice from your local hardware or supplies store.
 Read Use pesticides safely from the Government of Canada site for more safety tips.
-If you live in an apartment, inform your building manager first before using measures that may affect your neighbours.
+If you live in an apartment, inform your building manager before using measures that may affect your neighbours.

 Sources: How to keep creatures and critters out of your home as it gets colder, RJ Skinner, CBC Life; Rats and mice, Canada.ca; and Common pests that invade the home during the winter season, Pest World.org.
 Accessed November 5, 2018.